wp-plugins/woocommerce-extra-charges-to-payment-gateways/readme.txt

 Add an option to your WooCommerce checkout payment gateways to add extra fee.

-This simple extension allows you to add an extra fees to woocommerce payment gateways ("BACS, CHEQUE, COD").
+This extension allows you to add an extra fees option to woocommerce payment gateways ("BACS, CHEQUE, COD").

 WooCommerce > Settings > Checkout > single gateway page lets you set up an extra fee, which will be added to total whenever user select that particular payment gateway.

-If you'd like to contribute to the plugin you can find it on GitHub: [https://github.com/hemsingh1/woocommerce-extra-charges-to-payment-gateways/](https://github.com/hemsingh1/woocommerce-extra-charges-to-payment-gateways/)
+If you like the plugin, please do not forget to review.
+Also, to contribute to the plugin you can find it on GitHub: [https://github.com/hemsingh1/woocommerce-extra-charges-to-payment-gateways/](https://github.com/hemsingh1/woocommerce-extra-charges-to-payment-gateways/)

 For Support Please Visit
 [Extra charges to Payment](http://www.mydealstm.com/extrapayment)